szilard/benchm-ml/README.md

 Shallow trees don't produce highly accurate results, but we obtained good results e.g. with `max_depth = 16`.
 The number of trees to produce optimal results for these values depend on the train set size (in our experiments `100K`, `1M` and `10M`, respectively).
 For `n_trees = 1000` we don't overfit for either size, so we could use that value.
-(Values for the other parameters that seem to work well are:
+(Values for the other hyper-parameters that seem to work well are:
 `sample_rate = 0.5`, `min_obs_node = 1`.)

-Unfortunately some implementations take too long time to run for the above values of hyperparameters (and Spark runs out of memory).
+Unfortunately some implementations take too much time to run for the above values for the hyperparameters (and Spark runs out of memory).
 Therefore, another set of parameters has been also used (that provides lower accuracy but faster training times): `learn_rate = 0.1`, `max_depth = 6`, `n_trees = 300`.